 Restore the spotless shine to dirty or tarnished silver plate pieces with a few common household cleaners.

 Silver plate platters, tea sets, and flatware—typically made of copper, brass, or nickel and topped with a thin layer of pure silver or a silver alloy through the process of electrolysis—add a touch of class to any table (at a far more reasonable price than solid silver).
 Yet silver plate can lose its luster through regular use, accumulating dirt and tarnish, a dingy film formed when traces of sulfur in the air chemically react with the silver surface to produce silver sulfide.

 Because the silver plate coating is delicate, it requires uniquely gentle cleaning (unlike its solid sibling, which can actually stand up to mild abrasives like toothpaste).
 Read on to learn how to clean silver plate safely and easily after everyday use and periods of tarnish, and you can enjoy it on a daily basis—not just when company comes.

-Use this procedure for how to clean silver plate to get rid of dirt and grime that accumulates from regular use.
+Use this procedure for cleaning silver plate to get rid of the dirt and grime that accumulates from regular use.